temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

         - all the libraries that are needed by the test cases must be kept here.
 This includes the Selenium library, its extension and its dependencies.

-    - properties file with at least the following  properties  (“sys.t24.IP”, “sys.t24.port", “sys.test.results.folder”, “sys.web.driver.folder”)
+    - properties file with at least the following  properties  (“sys.t24.browser.url”, “sys.test.results.folder", “sys.web.driver.folder”, “sys.t24.login.username1”,  “sys.t24.login.password1”, “sys.t24.login.username2”, “sys.t24.login.password2”)

         - while the test VM is provisioned, Temenos Continuous Deployment Platform will alter these values based on the IP and Port of the T24 VM